AndreaPic/ServiceBusCompressor/README.md

 This is a good solution but there is no guarantee that every subscriber has read his message before the deletion of the message.
 You can configure the blob’s lifetime with a “time to live” greater than “Message time to live” so you will have a great and cheap solution.

-# Getting Started with source code
-This project is a based on .Net Core and has dependencies on Microsoft.Azure.ServiceBus and Microsoft.Azure.Storage.Blob .nuget packages.
-## Source Code
-In this there are library, unit tests and saples source code.
-In the root directory there is the AzSB.sln file that include all projects.

-In the sulution there are:
-- AzSB.sln (solution with the main library and unit tests)
-- Samples\ConsoleSenderAppSBC\ConsoleSenderAppSBC.sln (example that sends messages to Queue)
-- Samples\ConsoleReceiverAppSBC\ConsoleReceiverAppSBC.sln (example that reads messages from Queue)
-- Samples\ConsoleTopicSenderAppSBC\ConsoleTopicSenderAppSBC.sln (example that sends messages for Topic)
-- Samples\ConsoleTopicReceicerAppSBC\ConsoleTopicReceicerAppSBC.sln (example that reads messages from Topic)

 # Build Library and tests
 Use AzSB to build the SBCompressor Assembly.